jackmulligan-ire/critics-versus-people/README.md

 <p align="center">
   <img src="readme-images/cvtp-conn-error.png" alt="Critics vs. The People Connection Error" width="600">
 </p>
-Two sources of error are accounted for: connection errors and gibberish search terms.
+Two sources of error are accounted for: connection errors and incorrect search terms.
 An error screen is in-place for both scenarios, with a search bar in the site’s navbar allowing the user’s experience on the site to continue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>